MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 update o2c.tp3_all_cust_items set vat_issued = 'no VAT' where left(REFERENCE,3) <> 'INV'
 ```

-####Recalculate Due Days based on VAT issue date
+####Recalculate Due Days based on the VAT issue date

-similar to the P2P side also for O2C side the due date and Arrears after net must be recalculated.
-Additionally there is the requirement to calculate the due date based on the VAT due date (Reference_key1 field) This way the Duedate based on Baseline date and Real VAT date can be compared in a report.
-This requires to also recalculate Days1 and Days2 based on the reference_key_1 and payment term table t052:
+Like the P2P side, for the O2C side, too, the due date and Arrears after net must also be recalculated.
+Additionally, there is the requirement to calculate the due date based on the VAT due date (Reference_key1 field).
+This way, we can compare the Due date based on the Baseline date and Real VAT date in a report.
+To enable this comparison, we need also to recalculate Days1 and Days2 based on the reference_key_1 and payment term table t052:

 ![](2021-04-13-15-04-47.png)